Dazzey Duks

 "Dazzey Duks" is the debut single by Duice from their debut album, Dazzey Duks.
+It was the group's only single to ever enter the mainstream music charts, making them a definitive one-hit wonder in the 1990s.

 Background

 The song was inspired by the short shorts worn by the character Daisy Duke on the CBS-TV series The Dukes of Hazzard.